SocioEcologicalEnterprises/DialogueConceptMapper/README.md

 See the [front page of the Wiki](https://github.com/SocioEcologicalEnterprises/DialogueConceptMapper/wiki) for a development road map and some pseudocode about how to implement the logic of version 0.2 (which is intended to emphasise the most commonly mentioned concepts).

+The main parts of the road map have been broken out into a few Epic Stories in the [Issues List](https://github.com/SocioEcologicalEnterprises/DialogueConceptMapper/issues), too.